-Post Hill is a designated nature trail in Leeds that has become very popular place for walkers, families, dogs, and mountain bikers.
-Situated on a hillside, the site is protected by Fields in Trust for public accessibility and recreation.
+Post Hill is 28 hectares of meadow, woodland and waterway.
+A designated nature trail in Leeds that has become very popular place for walkers, families, dogs, and mountain bikers.
+Funded by the National Lottery, the site is protected by Fields in Trust for public accessibility and recreation.

-- Post Hill, Pudsey, Leeds, UK Get Directions
+- Post Hill, Pudsey, Leeds, UKGoogle Map Directions

 - Avg Time Spent: 20 minutes